-Performing a Global Protect or Global Unprotect is accomplished by writing a certain combination of data to the Status Register using the Write Status Register command (see "Write Status Register" section on page 21 for command execution details).
+Performing a Global Protect or Global Unprotect is accomplished by writing a certain combination of data to the Status Register using the Write Status Register Byte 1 command (see "Write Status Register" on page 25 for command execution details).
 The Write Status Register command is also used to modify the SPRL (Sector Protection Registers Locked) bit to control hardware and software locking.

-To perform a Global Protect, the appropriate \overline{WP} pin and SPRL conditions must be met and the system must write a logical "1" to bits 5, 4, 3, and 2 of the Status Register.
-Conversely, to perform a Global Unprotect, the same \overline{WP} and SPRL conditions must be met but the system must write a logical "0" to bits 5, 4, 3, and 2 of the Status Register.
+To perform a Global Protect, the appropriate $\overline{\text{WP}}$ pin and SPRL conditions must be met, and the system must write a logical "1" to bits 5, 4, 3, and 2 of the first byte of the Status Register.
+Conversely, to perform a Global Unprotect, the same $\overline{\text{WP}}$ and SPRL conditions must be met but the system must write a logical "0" to bits 5, 4, 3, and 2 of the first byte of the Status Register.
 Table 9-2 details the conditions necessary for a Global Protect or Global Unprotect to be performed.